MYPF Intensive Training

 After the Intensive Training the Peace Fellows are expected to work on their own project or campaign.
-The program provides ongoing support to the Peace Fellows by hosting Strategy Support Groups and by providing each Peace Fellow with at least one Mentor.
+The program provides ongoing support to the Peace Fellows by hosting Strategy Support Groups.